Children and Families

 Family Planning is a voluntary and confidential program for individuals to obtain information about pregnancy prevention.
 Family planning involves preventing, spacing and achieving pregnancies.
 This service provides referral and education, medical health care, a variety of birth control supplies, and other preventative health services.
 Testing and treatment of chlamydia and gonorrhea provided at no cost.

 Child and Teen Checkups provide outreach and assistance to enable well-child checkups for children and teens under the age of 21 who are on Medical Assistance.
 Its services include locating appropriate clinics, assisting in making dental and medical appointments, plus arranging for transportation to and from those appointments.
 Also, assistance arranging interpreters if needed.
+To find your local providers, this guide will assist you.

 Follow Along Program is available for all children birth through 3 years.
 Questionnaires are sent to parents every four months for parents to evaluate their child's development.
 They also receive information helpful to stimulate child development.
 Enroll online now at https://cfhp.health.state.mn.us/fap/